MonashMath/SCI1022/programming_languages.md

 ## 1.2.
 The four elective modules
 <a id="markdown-the-four-elective-modules" name="the-four-elective-modules"></a>

 For all these reasons, SCI1022 includes four different workshops on three dynamically-typed languages, namely, [`Python`](https://en.wikipedia.org/wiki/Python_(programming_language)), [`MATLAB`](https://en.wikipedia.org/wiki/MATLAB), [`R`](https://en.wikipedia.org/wiki/R_(programming_language)), and an untyped language, [`Mathematica`](https://en.wikipedia.org/wiki/Wolfram_Mathematica).
 Below, we provide a description of the four different languages that would help students to pick the ones that better fit their requirements.
 You can do your own research, in order to decide which is the right language for you.
-Below, I have briefly described them.
-There are different indices that measure the popularity of programming languages, e.g., the [TIOBE index](https://en.wikipedia.org/wiki/TIOBE_index).
+There are also different indices that measure the _popularity_ of programming languages, e.g., the [TIOBE index](https://en.wikipedia.org/wiki/TIOBE_index).
 You can find the ranking [here](https://tiobe.com/tiobe-index/).

 ### 1.2.1. `Python`
 <a id="markdown-python" name="python"></a>